xuset/planktos/README.md

 ## How it works

+The Planktos CLI bundles all of the website's static assets into a torrent (`/planktos/root.torrent` and `/planktos/[file_hash]`), maps file paths to the their respective hashes (`/planktos/manifest.json`), and copies the necessary Planktos library files.

-Once the planktos service worker is installed, it intercepts all http requests made by the browser.
-When a fetch request is intercepted, planktos looks to see if the requested file is in the torrent for the website.
-If it is, planktos responds with the file's data it retreived over bittorrent.
-If the requested file is not in the torrent, the request goes to the web server over http like it would without planktos installed.
-Planktos uses the awesome [webtorrent](https://github.com/feross/webtorrent) project for everything bittorrent.
-One gotcha you may have noticed is that webtorrent relies on [WebRTC](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API) for it's peer connections, and the WebRTC api is not accessible from within service workers.
-Planktos gets around this by injecting a downloader script in the initial webpage request which handles all the webtorrent downloading and seeding operations since this cannot be done in a service worker currently.
-See the [W3C issue](https://github.com/w3c/webrtc-pc/issues/230) for more info on WebRTC in web workers.
+When the webpage is loaded, Planktos installs a service worker that intercepts all http requests made by the webpage.
+When a request is intercepted, Planktos checks to see if the requested file is in the torrent.
+If the file is in the torrent, it is downloaded from peers, otherwise, it is loaded over http as it normally would be.

+Due to the fact that service workers cannot use the [WebRTC](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API) API, the actual downloading of torrents must be delegated to the initial webpage.
+Planktos accomplishes this by injecting a downloader script into the initial webpage which is notified via the Broadcast Channel API when a fetch request is intercepted.
+See the [W3C issue](https://github.com/w3c/webrtc-pc/issues/230) for more info on WebRTC in service workers.

-If the browser does not have service worker support than everything goes over http like it would without planktos.
+NOTE: If the browser does not have service worker support then everything goes over http like it would without Planktos.

+Planktos uses the awesome [WebTorrent](https://github.com/feross/webtorrent) project for everything BitTorrent.

-Planktos is still early on in development, and is not recommended for production use yet.
-Some issues that are holding back production use are:
+Planktos is still in early stages of development, and is not recommended for production use yet.
+Some blocking issues include:
- * Cannot selectively download files within a torrent; the entire torrent is downloaded.
-This is fine for small sites but this will get out of hand quick with larger sites.
+ * Planktos cannot selectively download files within a torrent, so the entire torrent is downloaded.
+This doesn't matter for small sites, but it will not work for larger sites.
  * No streaming support.
 The requested file must be downloaded in it's entirety before it can be displayed to the user.
-Currently only chrome supports streaming from the service worker while Firefox has an [open issue](https://bugzilla.mozilla.org/show_bug.cgi?id=1128959) for it.
+Currently, only chrome supports streaming from service workers while Firefox has an [open issue](https://bugzilla.mozilla.org/show_bug.cgi?id=1128959) for it.

 ## Developing